sobkulir/libcsp/README.md

 # Zephyr support
 This fork adds support for Zephyr v3.3.0, but it's untested and hacky, look at the diff!
+For example, the SFP (Simple Fragmentation Protocol) module is not compiled as of now because it was using `malloc()` so it would need more care with Zephyr.

 To test the example applications add the module:
 ```
   remotes: